 Buying on margin has a checkered past.
-“During the 1929 crash, there was very little regulation of margin accounts, and that was a contributor to the crash that started the Great Depression,” says Victor Ricciardi, assistant professor of financial management at Goucher College in Baltimore.
+“During the 1929 crash, there was very little regulation of margin accounts, and that was a contributor to the crash that started the Great Depression,” says Victor Ricciardi, visiting assistant professor of finance at Washington & Lee University.

 Of course, if an investment purchased on margin does well, the gains can be richly rewarding.